 So, as I said, the first element in a book was the storyline and tech knowledge.
 The second one was a story of the company and its corporate life, especially, when Steve was forced to leave the company and when he came back.
 It was so interesting to get to know what people were saying during these moments, how they behaved, and how Steve Jobs has walked through all of that.
 The book literally cites discussions, disputes, phone calls etc. And this is, what I would call, a real experience.
 Normally, we get a cloud of assumptions and outcomes.

-When I was starting the book I had an assumption, the book will celebrate Steve Jobs, regardless I had heard that he was a bully jerk.
+When I was starting the book I had an assumption, the book will celebrate Steve Jobs and the history of Apple, regardless I had heard that he was a bully jerk.
 Fortunately, the book proves it was right, but also it tells why he operated this way.
 When you want to deliver perfection, you have to be straight, honest and brutal versus mediocrity or deviation.
 When you know that you are right, and he knew that, you can’t accept defections even if that means firing unsuited people.

 The last thing, which I’d like to cite, is about marketing.
 Actually it’s more about Ford, but anyway, the sentence was used in the book so I’d like to share it.
 “Some (marketing) people say ”give people what they want”.
 As Ford once said, “If I had asked my customers what they wanted, they would have told me that they need a faster horse.”
 People don’t know what they want until you show it to them.
 Our task is to read things that are not yet on the page.”
 I thought about the first sentence in a selfish business way but I was wrong.

 by Walter Isaacson